 Karen M. Diefenbach began her journey in the holistic health field by studying nutrition, indoor air pollution and stress management at SUNY Empire State College in Nyack, NY, and then, graduated in 1993 from the Swedish Institute in Manhattan, NY, having studied massage therapy.
 Later, she would complete her Bachelor of Science degree in Human Development.

 As a way to deepen her knowledge of the healing process, Karen has received homœopathic training and certification, as it is not only a great passion of hers, but she understands that the tradition of homœopathy as a profession is one of holism.
-A philosophy that she sees converging with the wisdom and integrity of the laws of nature that compliments her life’s work.
+A philosophy that she sees converging with the wisdom and integrity of the laws of nature, which compliment and inform her life’s work.
 This is especially true when it comes to her holistic life coaching modality.
 Karen’s homœopathic education has thoroughly directed and developed her skills in mirroring, referencing why we heal, as Hahnemann says, through like, curing like.
-Relatedly, engaging in, and utilizing narrative and mindfulness processes, clients can learn to impact their course of wellbeing in very interesting affirmative ways.
+Her certified skills in personal life coaching are also supported by the narrative psychology she’s learned in her degree program, and mindfulness processes she’s had years of extensive training in.
+Karen’s relative interdisciplinary skills help coach clients in stimulating, and engaging, life-affirming ways.

 Throughout most of Diefenbach’s life, she has sustained an ardent devotion to the harmonies in nature, which have attracted her to the holistic health profession.
 The heart of her therapeutic and integrated approach is to develop a set of individual goals for each client; then, as an art and science, use her knowledge and experience of the healing process to help support her clients’ intentions and requirements.